Julia Hoffman: 1840

-Julia was unable to help Angelique when Lamar Trask shot her, and she admitted to Desmond that she and her friends had come from the future.
+Julia was unable to help Angelique when Trask shot her, and she admitted to Desmond that she and her friends had come from the future.
 Desmond believed their story, and went with Julia, Barnabas and Stokes to Quentin's laboratory.
 Before going up the stairway into time, Julia, voiced her worry that the group could find Collinwood destroyed, as they had left it, when they returned to the future.

 Final Fate

 Using the stairway into time, Julia returned to the present (now 1971), with Barnabas and Professor Stokes and was elated to discover that Collinwood was not in ruins.
 Two hours later, Julia commented on her happiness at wearing the more comfortable clothing of the present day (compared to that of 1840).
 After finding that the disaster from 1970 had, indeed, been prevented, Julia assured Barnabas that they would never forget anyone they encountered in their time travel adventure.
 She and Barnabas left the Collinwood drawing room together in what proved to be the final scene set in the present on the series.